-As the world slowly reopens and some feel comfortable booking travel again, it’s time to take stock of your travel gear.
-While luggage and packing cubes are certainly important, we’re laser-focused on the backpack right now — the elusive bag that is big enough to fit everything you might need while flying but also diminutive enough to comply with the standard size allowance of 22 inches long, 14 inches wide and 9 inches high (including wheels and handles).
+If you’re one of the many Americans who feel comfortable enough to travel again, it’s time to take stock of your travel gear.
+While luggage and packing cubes are certainly important, we’re laser-focused on the travel backpack right now — the elusive bag that’s big enough to fit everything you might need while flying but also diminutive enough to comply with the standard size allowance of 22 inches long, 14 inches wide and 9 inches high (including wheels and handles).
 It’s one of our favorite pieces of carry-on luggage out there, allowing for one-bag travel.

 Not only do backpacks allow you to be hands-free as you make your way through airport security and the duty-free shops, but they’re also a bastion of organization, with laptop compartments, battery charging ports and interior and exterior pockets galore, ensuring you’re utterly prepared for the journey ahead.
 To maximize the backpack’s space, you’ll want to pay attention to its true volume — also known as the amount of usable space within the bag — which is measured in liters.
 Most travel-appropriate backpacks range from 17 liters (a smaller, slimmer bag) to 45, which is the max we’d recommend for a carry-on.